gitlabhq/gitlab-recipes/install/centos/README.md

     # Quit the database session
     \q

-Try connecting to the new database with the new user
+Try connecting to the new database with the new user:

     mysql -u gitlab -p -D gitlabhq_production
+    # Quit the database session
+    \q

 ----------